Medically Reviewed by: Hussain Abdeh MPharm: 2211840

-Gout attacks can occur very quickly and most commonly occur in the middle of the night.
+Gout attacks can occur very quickly and usually occur in the middle of the night.
 The joint at the base of the big toe is a common location for gout.

 The excessive amount of uric acid that is present in the body forms crystals, particularly in a number of joints throughout the body.
 The symptoms of gout that are caused as a result of this is the body’s natural response trying to prevent and fight against a gout attack.

-Before the Gout Attack
+Before the gout attack

 What are the early signs and symptoms of gout?

-- Big Toe
+- Big toes

-If spotted and treated early enough, Gout will not cause any lasting damage to your joints or surrounding tissue.
+If spotted and treated early enough, gout will not cause any lasting damage to your joints or surrounding tissue.

 Causes and triggers of gout

-- Genetics and Family history of gout
+- Genetics and family history of gout

 How is gout diagnosed?

-There are several methods of diagnosing gout.
+There are several methods for diagnosing gout.
 A joint fluid test can be employed to view urate crystals in fluid drawn from the affected joint, using a microscope.

 How is it treated?

-You can make changes to your lifestyle or use home remedies which can help treat gout.
-Try limiting the number of alcoholic drinks you consume each week, as well as steering clear of drinks which have been sweetened with fructose, substituting with water.
-Exercise regularly and aim to lose any excess weight.
-Avoid foods which are high in purines - such as red meat and seafood.
+Furthermore, you can make changes to your lifestyle or use home remedies to treat gout.
+Try limiting the number of alcoholic drinks you consume each week, as well as steering clear of drinks which have been sweetened with fructose.
+Substitute these drinks with water.

 Gout prevention tips